Gianpaolo Bellini (physicist): Editorial and scientific organization

-Bellini has served as editor at EPJ Plus.
+Bellini served as editor at EPJ Plus.
 He founded the Physics in Collision conference series (editor of the 1981 inaugural volume) and co-founded Heavy Quarks and Leptons (originating as “Heavy Quarks at Fixed Target” in 1993; broadened in 2002).
 Founder and director during 15 years of the international network ISAPP (International School of Astroparticle Physics), which now includes 37 institutions in 13 countries.